 We are here to assist you in growing your therapeutic, diagnostics, medical device, ag-bio, clean energy and/or biopharma enterprise.
-We’ve been making growth happen in North Central Florida for over 23 years and we know what it takes to assist your company.
+We’ve been making growth happen in North Central Florida since 1995, and we know what it takes to assist your company.

 Merrie focuses on the life science incubator, Sid Martin Biotech, where she manages the day to day operations as well as promotes Incubation Services and recruits companies.
 Merrie oversees finance, budgets, administration and human resources.
-Merrie has attended numerous management classes at the International Business Innovation Association (InBIA) conferences and training sessions, and she helped the Sid Martin incubation program win global incubator of the year awards twice, in 2013 and again in 2017.
+Merrie has incubator management certification through the International Business Innovation Association (InBIA), and she helped the Sid Martin incubation program win global incubator of the year awards twice, in 2013 and again in 2017.

 Merrie has been with UF for 13 years.
 Previously, she was an orthopedic surgical assistant in south Florida for 15 years, and then she assisted various hospital

 Merrie earned an AS degree from Santa Fe College, surgical tech certification from Manatee College and her Incubator Management Certification from INBIA.